Nathan-Anderson-1024/React-final/README.md

 20. Add a search ability on product page
 21. ~~Make sure form wont submit unless all the required fields are added.~~
 22. ~~Add 404 page~~
+23. Figure out what to do with home page
+24. Style Search Bar